 The combination of more frequent and longer duration weather patterns contributing to high winds, low humidity, extreme heat, and thunderstorm and lightning events for California's forested mountain regions has contributed to an increasingly aggressive wildland fire season as a related product of climate change.
-This threat can be further elevated by prolonged drought conditions and a lack of forest fuels reduction management of forested land areas.
+This threat can be further elevated by prolonged drought conditions and a lack of forest fuels reduction management for forested land areas.
 In addition, as stated in the Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, drought, extreme heat, and storms.

-The subject State parcel is vulnerable to these weather events and the threat of wildland fires.
+The forest land setting of the subject State parcel and surrounding land is vulnerable to these weather events and the threat of wildland fires.
 Pursuant to the proposed lease, the Applicant acknowledges that the lease premises are in an area that may be subject to effects of climate change.
+Moreover, the Applicant is responsible for ensuring that the lease premises, conduits, and fiber optic cables in the conduits are maintained in a manner that does not contribute to wildland fire hazards.
+Regular maintenance of vegetation within the lease premises, the proposed facilities under lease, and access routes to the lease premises will help minimize the threat of fire hazards to the lease premises.